b9software/B9AutoFold/README.md

 # B9AutoFold

 A lightweight VS Code extension that automatically folds code when you open a file, so the main structure fits on one screen (~40 lines).
-Zero configuration, reliable behavior.
+Originally designed to boost efficiency for handwritten code, it is now also a powerful assistant for reviewing code in Vibe Coding.

 English | [中文说明](./README.zh-CN.md)